 For the operating margin criteria, the performance-based unit awards granted in February 2016 will vest based on the achievement during the three-year measurement period of the following threshold, target and maximum vesting metrics, relative to an ordinal ranking of the Company's Public Company OSV Peer Group based on comparably calculated three-year average operating margins.
 Achievement of an operating margin that would place the Company in the top 67% of the Company's Public Company OSV Peer Group will result in the threshold vesting of 50% of the target number of units.
+Achievement of an operating margin that would place the Company's Public Company OSV Peer Group will result in the target number of units.
 Achievement of an operating margin that would place the Company in the top 50% of the Company's Public Company OSV Peer Group will result in the target vesting of 100% of the target number of units.
-Achievement of an operating margin that would place the Company in the top 20% of the Company's Public Company OSV Peer Group will result in the maximum vesting of 150% of the target number of units.
+Achievement of an operating margin that would place the Company OSV Peer Group will result in the target vesting of 100% of the target number of units.
+Achievement of an operating margin that would place the Company's Public Company OSV Peer Group will result in the target vesting of 100% of the target number of units.
+Achievement of an operating margin that would place the Company's Public Company OSV Peer Group will result in the target vesting of 100% of the target number of units.
+Achievement of an operating margin that would place the Company's Public Company OSV Peer Group will result in the top 20% of the Company's Public Company OSV Peer Group of Units.

+will result in the maximum vesting of 150% of the target number of units.
 The specific amount of vesting will be interpolated on a straight-line basis for results between 67% and 50%, or 50% and 20% of the Company's Public Company OSV Peer Group ranked by their individual three-year average operating margins, as applicable.